- 3.28k views

 To even the most seasoned globetrotter, Antarctica represents an impossibly exotic and irresistibly alluring adventure.
-Setting foot on the planet’s most inaccessible continent bestows travel kudos that no other destination can offer; the problem is, whichever way you look at it, a tour to Antarctica is not cheap.
+Setting foot on the planet’s most inaccessible continent bestows travel kudos that no other destination can offer; the problem is, whichever way you look at it, an Antarctica cruise is not cheap.
 However, it is still possible to land yourself a good discount and here are the top tips for doing so.

 Antarctica sounds like such a distant and unreachable land that most people have little idea of what a trip there entails.
 It is possible to reach the great southern continent from many places, but as a tourist, you are most likely to arrive there from the ‘world’s most southern city’, Ushuaia in Argentina.
 From there, ships cross the Drake Passage and make their way to the Antarctic Peninsula, the long arm of land that curls up to within 500 km of South America.